-RECOMMENDATION OF THE BOARD: The board recommends a vote FOR the approval of the ratification of Grant Thornton, LLP as our independent registered public accounting firm for our fiscal year 2011.
+RECOMMENDATION OF THE BOARD: The board recommends a vote for the approval of the ratification of BDO USA, LLC as our independent registered public accounting firm for our fiscal year 2012.

-PROPOSAL THREE:
+PROPOSAL FIVE:

-AMENDMENT TO INCREASE THE NUMBER OF SHARES OF COMMON STOCK THAT MAY BE ISSUED UNDER THE ORION ENERGY SYSTEMS 2004 STOCK AND INCENTIVE AWARDS PLAN
+AMENDMENT TO INCREASE THE NUMBER OF SHARES OF COMMON STOCK THAT MAY BE ISSUED UNDER THE OUR 2004 STOCK AND INCENTIVE AWARDS PLAN

-We are requesting that our shareholders approve an amendment to our 2004 Stock and Incentive Awards Plan, which we refer to as the "Plan," to increase the number of shares of Common Stock authorized for issuance under the Plan by 1,500,000 shares.
-The proposed amendment will enable us to continue to provide equity awards to employees, directors and consultants as part of a competitive compensation program.
+We are requesting that our shareholders approve an amendment to our 2004 Stock and Incentive Awards Plan, which we refer to as the "Plan," to increase the number of shares of Common Stock authorized for issuance under the Plan by 1,000,000 shares, contingent upon our achievement of at least 100% of each of the targeted financial metrics under our bonus program for fiscal 2012.
+The proposed amendment will enable us to implement our 2012 bonus program without exhausting our ability to provide additional equity awards to employees, directors and consultants as part of a competitive compensation program.